jaeeun225/Baby_Turtle_Care/README.md

   - The caring turtle must catch the baby turtles before they go out of bounds.
   - If the caring turtle goes outside before the end of working hours, it goes back to its initial position.
-  - When the working hours end, you'll get the player's level of care and the appropriate message.
+  - When the working hours end, the player will receive their level of care.

 - 📊 **Score Tracking**: